 We view parents and students as partners in education.
 BCA staff are open to ideas that will help us improve our school.
-All suggestions and concerns should be of a constructive nature and be in line with the Action Over Words, Service Over Selfmission of the school.
-Working with your student's classroom teacher before approaching the principal is encouraged.
-If you feel as if your need was not met, contact the principal.
+All suggestions and concerns should be of a constructive nature and be in line with the Action Over Words, Service Over Self-